-Compensation claims: Poor road conditions also generate road user compensation claims for personal injury or vehicular damage - an added expense:
+Poor road conditions also generate road user compensation claims for personal injury or vehicular damage - an added expense:

-- Freedom of Information requests from Cycling UK found that, from 2013 to 2017, 163 councils (GB): - spent at least £45.6m between them on compensation claims relating to potholes (settlements + legal costs); - o accepted the claims of 687 cyclists and 31,976 drivers; - o paid out on average £867.88 per successful claim to motorists; - $\circ~$ paid out on average £11,007.12 per successful claim to cyclists or 13 times as much as for motorists; - altogether, spent £10,310,312.28 on legal costs; - $\circ~$ spent on average £279,909.96 each on pothole claims.
+- Freedom of Information requests from Cycling UK found that, from 2013 to 2017, 163 councils (GB):16 - spent at least £45.6m between them on compensation claims relating to potholes (settlements + legal costs); - accepted the claims of 687 cyclists and 31,976 drivers; - o paid out on average £867.88 per successful claim to motorists; - paid out on average £11,007.12 per successful claim to cyclists or 13 times as much as for motorists (this is doubtless because cyclists' claims are much more likely to involve serious injury, whereas motorists' claims are more typically for property damage only). - o altogether, spent £10,310,312.28 on legal costs; - o spent on average £279,909.96 each on pothole claims.

-Clearly, local authorities need more funding to keep their roads in a fit state of repair and, because of the shortfall, are paying out $\pounds$ millions in compensation.
+Clearly, local authorities need more funding to keep their roads in a fit state of repair and, because of the shortfall, are paying out \pounds millions in compensation.

-Use our interactive map to see how much your council is spending on pothole compensations claims www.cyclinguk.org/article/how-much-are-potholes-costing-your-council
+Use our interactive map to see how much your council is spending on pothole compensations claims www.cyclinguk.org/article/how-much-are-potholes-costing-your-council e.
+Wider case for highway investment